 Tangible capital assets are recorded at cost, which includes amounts that are directly attributable to acquisition, construction, development or betterment of the asset.
 Interest is not capitalized whenever external debt is issued to finance the construction of tangible capital assets.
 Donated assets are recorded at fair value at the date of transfer.
 In unusual circumstances where fair value cannot be reasonably determined, the tangible capital asset would be recognized at nominal value.

-The cost of the tangible capital assets, excluding land, is amortized on a straight line basis over their estimated useful lives shown below.
-Land is not amortized as it is deemed to have a permanent value:
+Tangible capital assets are amortized on a straight-line basis over their estimated useful life as shown below.
+Land is not amortized as it is deemed to have a permanent value.

 Asset Rate

 Buildings and site improvements 50 years

 Capital renovations 20 years

-Library holdings 10 years
+Library books 10 years

 Furniture and equipment 8 years

 Computers 3 years

 Assets under construction are not amortized until the asset is available for productive use.

 Tangible capital assets are written down when conditions indicate that they no longer contribute to the University's ability to provide goods and services, or when the value of future economic benefits associated with the tangible capital assets are less than their net book value.